 Temple University Beasley School of Law offers three options to students interested in deepening their knowledge of complex issues in taxation: The Master of Laws (LL.M.) in Taxation, the Certificate in Estate Planning, and the Certificate in Taxation of Employee Benefits.

 Applicants must have satisfactorily completed a basic tax income course In law school or demonstrated comparable work experience.
-An applicant who cannot meet this requirement must take the basic tax course in taxation (Taxation 600) offered in Temple’s JD program in the student’s first term of enrollment.
-Credits earned in meeting this prerequisite will not be applied toward the LLM degree.
+An applicant who cannot meet this requirement must take the basic course on federal income taxation (Taxation 600) offered in Temple’s J.D. program in the first term upon enrollment.
+Credits earned in meeting this prerequisite will not be applied toward the LL.M. degree.

 Fall: August 1